 Dental implants are one of the most popular replacement options for their impressive aesthetic and health benefits.
 However, many people don’t fully understand how they are used and what the process is like because they’re a newer solution.
-Unlike other dentists that have to refer patients to other practices for implants, Dr. Kenneth O. Gasper, II places and restores dental implants all over one roof!
-Keep reading to learn more about dental implants in Colorado Springs and the process that makes them unique.
+Unlike other dentists that have to refer patients to other dental offices for implants, Dr. Kenneth O. Gasper, II places and restores dental implants all over one roof!
+Keep reading to learn more about how dental implants work for Colorado Springs smile restorations and the process that makes them unique.

 During your initial consultation, Dr. Gasper will examine the condition of your oral health, how many teeth you’re missing, and the strength of your jaw.
 Sometimes, certain oral health issues like gum disease need to be corrected before beginning the process.
 You also may need a bone graft if you have a weaker jawbone but still want implants.
 Once any preexisting issues are corrected, Dr. Gasper will plan out your treatment and schedule your surgery.